Table of contents

 Plenty of free resources are available on the internet to find the words, terms, and phrases that real people use to answer their questions.
 We will describe the ones we like here.

 What makes the best keyword?

 Basically, it’s the keyword that your ideal reader uses with sufficient frequency to generate significant traffic, and that isn’t being dominated by websites that you cannot compete with, websites with higher domain authority than your website.

 So how do you find keywords to focus on?
 This is where the research tools help.

 Key Factors to Consider When Finding Keywords for Your Small Business Blog Post

 As mentioned above, there are two broad factors to consider: Search volume and competitiveness.

-You want to focus on keywords that your target audience is actually using (volume) to answer their questions.
+You want to focus on keywords your target audience uses (volume) to answer their questions.
 A keyword with a limited search volume is going to be easy to conquer.
 But so what?
 Ranking high, being on page one for a keyword that nobody uses is good for the ego but not much else.